-White as snow is the sand at White Sands National Monument.
+White as snow is the sand at White Sands National Park.
 A propper mind fuck when driving thourgh the park, seeing a road being cleared by a snow plow, whilst driving with the window open and a warm breeze in the face.
 It’s not the biggest park within the park service, but magical nonetheless.
 What is even more magical is the experience you have when you take of your shoes.
 It can be a hot day but still the sand will feel cool to your feet.

 I had a great time volunteering for five months in this park.
 Working at the visitor centre and performing multiple programs.
 On first sight the park might come across as a superficial beauty, but once you get to know her it turns out there’s a lot more to her.